-Researchers identify target to help protect kidney patients' heart healthDecember 13th, 2012 in Diseases, Conditions, Syndromes /
+Researchers identify target to help protect kidney patients' heart healthDecember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Blocking the receptor for proteins that constrict blood vessels reduces markers of heart-related problems in patients with chronic kidney disease (CKD), according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings might be used to improve the health of patients with CKD, who most often die from cardiovascular disease.